DILCISBoard/E-ARK-DIP/specification/index.md

 The differences between a METS instance for an E-ARK DIP vs an E-ARK AIP are small.
 Actually, most of the metadata differences between an AIP and a DIP are in the descriptive metadata or preservation metadata such as EAD and PREMIS.

-The E-ARK DIP specification is limited to include one and only one representation from an AIP (for which many may exist).
-This limitation is made to reduce the complexity of the DIP.
-Future, more complex E-ARK DIP specifications awaits implementations and experiences from this current specification.
-The chosen representation is itself an E-ARK IP and therefore follows the same structure.
-This is reflected in the IP being migrated from an AIP to a DIP.
 Below is a broad overview of the METS file.

 |          |  Elements    |           |           | Values                     |Comments              |